juliaguida/oystercard/walkthroughs/css.md

       }
 ```

 The height of the header is just dictated by the height of the largest element, which can be overridden.
-Let's get the search form inline with the the logo:
+Let's get the search form inline with the logo:

 ```css
       body {